srahimeen/FindMyCar/README.md

 # FindMyCar
 Exactly what it’s named; an app that helps you find your car!
-Wherever you're parked, this app will help youn find your way back to it.
+Wherever you're parked, this app will help you find your way back to it.

 ## Screenshots